tidev/titanium-docs/docs/api/titanium/ui/ios/documentviewer.md

 ## Overview

-The DocumentViewer is created by the [createDocumentViewer](Titanium.UI.iOS.createDocumentViewer) method.
+The DocumentViewer is created by the <Titanium.UI.iOS.createDocumentViewer> method.

 Use this class to present an user interface for previewing files, such as an e-mail program that previews attachments.